openstack-archive/development-proposals/user-stories/proposed/capacity-management.rst

 ..
 A list of user stories ideally in this or a similar format:

-.. * As a <type of user>, I want to <goal> so that <benefit>
+.. * XXX### As a <type of user>, I want to <goal> so that <benefit>

 This section utilizes the `OpenStack UX Personas`_.

-* As `Wei the project owner of a Telco operator`_, I want to specify my resource usage request (RUR) in a way that will enable automated processing by the CSP, so that my RUR will be handled more quickly and accurately.
+* CRM001 As `Wei the project owner of a Telco operator`_, I want to specify my resource usage request (RUR) in a way that will enable automated processing by the CSP, so that my RUR will be handled more quickly and accurately.

-* As `Adrian the infrastructure architect`_, I want to be able to automate the processing of RURs so that I can meet my user SLAs and gain more timely and accurate data input to my capacity management and planning systems.
+* CRM002 As `Adrian the infrastructure architect`_, I want to be able to automate the processing of RURs so that I can meet my user SLAs and gain more timely and accurate data input to my capacity management and planning systems.

-* As Wei, I want to be able to describe the temporal characteristics of my RUR, so that the CSP can plan capacity more accurately and reduce the chances of a resource request failure.
+* CRM003 As Wei, I want to be able to describe the temporal characteristics of my RUR, so that the CSP can plan capacity more accurately and reduce the chances of a resource request failure.
 My CSP may also offer me better pricing for more accurate usage prediction.
 Some examples of time-based RURs:

   a.
 I plan to use up to 60 vCPUs and 240GB of RAM from 6/1/2016 to 8/14/2016.
   b.
 I plan to use 200GB of object storage starting on 8/14/2016, increasing by